laanp/NMS-Creature-Builder/README.md

 # NMS-Creature-Builder
 --------------------------------------------------------------------------------------------
 NMS Creature Builder - Created by laanp
 --------------------------------------------------------------------------------------------

+IMPORTANT NOTICE! ****
+This repository and Workbook tool for No Man's Sky is no longer being supported or updated.
+I am leaving the tool here in case anyone is interested in the code behind it, or would like to take it on as a personal project.
+- laanp

 This Excel workbook was created to facilitate management & modification of No Man's Sky pet information.